akhenakh/tsd/README.md

 TSD is a time series storage specialized in compressing increasing timestamp and geo spacial data (lat, lng).

-It performs better than Snappy & LZ4, on this specific usage without any kind of optimizations but storing deltas and storage size reduction.
+It performs better than Snappy & LZ4, on this specific usage without any advanced optimizations but storing deltas and storage size reduction.

 ```
 Size: 20088 Snappy 20068    LZ4 18229       TSC 8868